Currently, there are three types of retries:

 fp.WithDDLStop()

 // Backoff policy.
-No backoff strategy by default.
+No backoff policy by default.

 fp.WithFixedBackOff(fixMS int) // Fixed backoff